tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 : A realm once ruled by King Walter, who once had his castle in Ghale.
 What 2D stands for is unknown except to historians or those who wish to undertake some research, but it may be related to the wizard Hakan.
+_(Probably a reference to Double Density, a scene group name used by the game's programmer.)_

 ### People and creatures